rest-for-physics/rest-for-physics.github.io/getting-started/filtering-events.md

 This is useful for fast visual checks, but it does not by itself create a new REST file or remove events from the input file.

-## Getting Entries From REST Conditions
+## Getting entries from REST conditions

 `TRestRun` provides helper methods to translate observable conditions into REST entries or event IDs: